TheThingsIndustries/generic-node-docs/doc/content/applications/se-basic-bootloader/_index.md

 distributions: null
 ---

-The [application](https://github.com/TheThingsIndustries/generic-node-se/tree/develop/Software/app/basic_bootloader) provides a basic bootloader that can be combined with other applications to perform a specific functionality at boot time.
+The [basic_bootloader application](https://github.com/TheThingsIndustries/generic-node-se/tree/develop/Software/app/basic_bootloader) provides a basic bootloader that can be combined with other applications to perform a specific functionality at boot time.

 <!--more-->